 An introduction by Ionic CEO and Co-founder Max Lynch

-The Ionic team created Capacitor as a spiritual successor to Apache Cordova and Adobe PhoneGap, with inspiration from other popular cross-platform tools like React Native and Turbolinks, but focused entirely on enabling modern web apps to run on all major platforms with ease.
+The Ionic team created Capacitor as a spiritual successor to Apache Cordova and Adobe PhoneGap, with inspiration from other popular cross-platform tools like React Native, but focused entirely on enabling modern web apps to run on all major platforms with ease.

 At Ionic, we have a long history with these solutions.
 For years, Cordova ran underneath the hood of every app shipped on our platform.
 While Ionic focused primarily on the UI or frontend mobile experience, we left the native layer to Cordova.
 But over time, our aspirations and visions for a native runtime outpaced what Cordova was capable of.
 That’s due in no small part to the fact that many of the new, modern APIs were not available previously.